garrandall/popular-music-data/tracks/thinking-of-you-grandmaster-slice.md

 I spend a lot of time thinking
 Thinking about the goals I set in life
 About family and the girl I love
-The only thing is that the girl i love
+The only thing is that the girl I love
 Seems to only exist in my mind
 In my dreams
 They say that everyone has a perfect match